akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Soon enough, the court assembled at Westminster for the feast of the Nativity.
 It was not the Christmas of later centuries – no evergreen trees glittering with ornaments, no children’s games of blind-man’s-bluff, no lavish confections of sugar and spice.
 Here, the celebration was a thing of sober ritual and sharp politics, wrapped in the cold stone of the great hall.

 The season began on Christmas Eve with the midnight Mass at Westminster Abbey.
 Beatrice stood in the freezing nave, her breath a pale cloud before her face, as the choir chanted the *Puer natus est*.
-The abbey’s candles flickered like a field of stars, and the gold of the altar cloth caught the light.
+The abbey's candles flickered like a field of stars, and the gold of the altar cloth caught the light.
 Beside her, Lady Margaret knelt with her hands pressed together, her lips moving in prayer.
-Beatrice tried to concentrate, but her knees ached on the stone, and her mind wandered to Stanwey – to Harold alone by the hearth, the staghound at his feet.
+The choir's voices swelled and echoed off the cold stone, well-rehearsed harmonies almost putting her to sleep.
+Her knees ached.
+Her thoughts drifted to Stanwey – to Harold alone by the hearth, the staghound at his feet.

 The next morning, the great hall was hung with holly and ivy.
-A Yule log, cut from the king’s forest, burned in the central hearth, its smoke sweet with applewood.
+A Yule log, cut from the king's forest, burned in the central hearth, its smoke sweet with applewood.
+The Queen had ordered the minstrels to *play music fit for this season* – full and warm, like the smoke from the log.

 The nobles exchanged gifts – not the sentimental trinkets of a later age, but practical things: warm gloves, pins for mantles, lengths of fine wool.